Kovind defends new farm laws and condemns R'Day violence; says govt "vigilant" amid standoff with China | Politics

 The President's hour-long address was boycotted by over 20 opposition parties including the Congress in support of the demand of the protesting farmers for the repeal of the three farm laws.
 Congress MP Ravneet Singh Bittu raised slogans like 'Jai Jawan Jai Kisan' during the address.
 Some opposition MPs were heard raising slogans in the Central Hall's gallery.

-Terming the boycott as ''unfortunate'', BJP leader and Union minister Ravi Shankar Prasad said the opposition has violated parliamentary conventions, The government's efforts to deal with the COVID-19 pandemic and the massive vaccination drive also came in for praise from President Kovind whose address is cleared by the Union Cabinet.
+Terming the boycott as ''unfortunate'', BJP leader and Union minister Ravi Shankar Prasad said the opposition has violated parliamentary conventions.

+Kovind also touched upon the government's efforts to deal with the COVID-19 pandemic and the massive vaccination drive.

-On the state of economy, he said the country has started emerging from the economic setback suffered due to the pandemic and that this is evident from several indicators With his speech outlining the government's work and agenda coming at the time of a lengthy agitation by farmers at Delhi's border, Kovind highlighted the Modi dispensation's efforts to give fillip to agriculture, especially small farmers, and also dwelt at length about its measures to boost economy, infrastructure, industry and helping the poor among others.
+On the state of economy, he said the country has started emerging from the economic setback suffered due to the pandemic and that this is evident from several indicators With his speech coming at the time of a lengthy agitation by farmers at Delhi's border, Kovind highlighted the Modi government's efforts to give fillip to agriculture, especially small farmers, and also dwelt at length about its measures to boost economy, infrastructure, industry and helping the poor among others.

 He also noted that the new farm reform laws enacted in September last year have immediately benefited 10 crore small farmers, and said various parties in the past had supported these measures.